PingIDM

 A script that determines if a source object is valid to be mapped.

-The script yields a boolean value: true indicates that the source object is valid; false can be used to defer mapping until some condition is met.
-In the root scope, the source object is provided in the "source" property.
-If the script is not specified, then all source objects are considered valid:
+The script yields a Boolean value: true indicates that the source object is valid.
+A false value defers a mapping until some condition is met.
+In the root scope, the source object is provided in the source property.
+If the script isn’t specified, then all source objects are considered valid:

 {